How DOT Truck Driver Physicals Work - And How Attorneys Use These Tests As Evidence In Lawsuits

 - How does this medical exam keep the roads safe for truckers and other drivers?

-- What happens if there's an accident and the driver was not fit to drive?
+- What happens if there's an accident involving a driver not medically fit to drive?

-- What physical or medical conditions impact a truck drivers ability to drive?
+- What physical or medical conditions impact a trucker's ability to drive?

 What Does The Law Say About Truck Driver Physicals?

 Federal regulations require drivers to be in good health and to have their wellbeing inspected every 24 months.
-Further, 49 U.S.C. § 31149 is a federal law that establishes a council, of sorts, made up of medical professionals whose job it is to determine what constitutes a healthy trucker vs. an unhealthy one, and create guidelines to serve the basis of regulations designed to keep unhealthy truckers off the road.
-The important takeaway here is that doctors rather than politicians ultimately determine which conditions are serious enough to keep a driver off the road and which conditions are not likely to interfere with a trucker's ability to safely operate their vehicle.
+Further, 49 U.S.C. § 31149 is a federal law that establishes a council of medical professionals whose job it is to determine what constitutes a healthy trucker vs. an unhealthy one, and create guidelines, based on which the government creates regulations designed to keep unhealthy truckers off the road.
+The important takeaway here is that doctors, rather than politicians, ultimately determine which conditions are serious enough to keep a driver off the road and which conditions are not likely to interfere with a trucker's ability to safely operate their vehicle.

-The whole body of rules and regulations pertaining to truck driver medical exams is quite vast, but the gist of it is:
+The whole body of rules and regulations pertaining to truck driver medical exams is quite vast, but here's the gist:

 - Truck drivers are not allowed to operate a commercial vehicle unless they are generally healthy.